 The chocolate-covered waffle bar is a story in which the name came before the product itself.
 The Rowntree Company registered the trademark in 1911, and the recipe for the candy bar was developed in 1935.
 The name and recipe were combined in 1937, and Kit Kat Chocolate Crisp was born.
 In the United States, the bar is produced by the Hershey Company under license from Rowntree.
 Even when Nestlé acquired it, Hershey retained the right to produce the candy bar in America.

 The logos and advertising styles of the products in the U.S. and abroad have differed and have only recently become consistent with each other.
 In America, the name is depicted on the packaging as an ellipse.
 The letters are three-dimensional, and the elements of the letter “K” resemble the wafers of a candy bar.
-In the upper left corner of the figure is a modified heart that looks like a chocolate with a wafer layer.
+In the upper left corner of the figure is a modified heart that looks like chocolate with a wafer layer.
 Inside the heart is the brand name “Nestlé.”
 Overall, the composition reflects customers’ love and bright flavor, hinting at the quick, sweet snack that most people choose.

 Lion

 The modern recipe for the chocolate-covered waffle, rice cereal, and caramel candy bar differs from the original, developed by confectioner Alan Norman and launched by the British company Rowntree in 1976.
 Nestlé, having bought the brand in 1988, tested it and gathered the impressions of 650,000 customers.
-After that, the coating of the bar was updated, the peanut butter was removed, and the caramel was softened, which made the composition perfect.
+After that, the bar’s coating was updated, the peanut butter was removed, and the caramel was softened, which made the composition perfect.

 When promoting the product, the company focuses on the male audience.
 Therefore, the logo was designed with strength in mind.
 The name of the chocolate bar, Lion, is associated with wildness and strength.
 In the logo, the crunch of the filling is represented as a lion’s roar, and the name itself bursts out of the mouth of a predator.
 The emblem demonstrates that the tile gives strength, confidence, and energy.